Ensemble learning: Bucket of models

 Cross-Validation Selection can be summed up as: "try them all with the training set, and pick the one that works best".

 Gating is a generalization of Cross-Validation Selection.
 It involves training another learning model to decide which of the models in the bucket is best-suited to solve the problem.
 Often, a perceptron is used for the gating model.
 It can be used to pick the "best" model, or it can be used to give a linear weight to the predictions from each model in the bucket.

 When a bucket of models is used with a large set of problems, it may be desirable to avoid training some of the models that take a long time to train.
 Landmark learning is a meta-learning approach that seeks to solve this problem.
 It involves training only the fast (but imprecise) algorithms in the bucket, and then using the performance of these algorithms to help determine which slow (but accurate) algorithm is most likely to do best.

+Amended Cross-Entropy Cost: An Approach for Encouraging Diversity in Classification Ensemble

+The most common approach for training classifier is using Cross-entropy cost function.
+However, one would like to train an ensemble of models that have diversity so when we combine them it would provide best results.